Islamic State fighters battle Iraqi forces near Baiji refinery

 “Yes, they infiltrated some areas,” one of the speakers said, referring to the Iraqi security forces.
 “But, God willing, either they will withdraw or they will be exterminated.”

-One resident of the town some 200 km (125 miles) north of Baghdad said IS gunmen launched an attack on Monday night in the center of Baiji, advancing into the town’s Asri district.
-There had also been fighting in the Naft and Kahraba neighborhoods.
+One resident of the town some 200 km (125 miles) north of Baghdad said IS gunmen launched an attack on Monday night in the centre of Baiji, advancing into the town’s Asri district.
+There had also been fighting in the Naft and Kahraba neighbourhoods.

 Around the refinery, IS insurgents still held a housing complex on its western edge and were digging trenches in the Makhmour hills overlooking the installation from the north, despite coming under fire from helicopters, the resident said.